 Major world wide calamities are the least of the contributing factors towards deciding on keeping a long term supply of food storage, but it gets all of the attention.
 Try mentioning that you are storing food to a neighbor or friend and the FIRST thing they will think is that you are preparing for a nuclear holocaust.
 It is possible that major natural calamities can occur that will cause shortages of food, but overall massive world wide disruptions in the food supply are more likely to result in price increases and not necessarily widespread shortages of basic foods.

 Massive country-wide, and world wide food shortages are extremely rare, but have occurred due to droughts (think 1930s dust-bowl), war (Look at Germany and France in WWI and WWII), political malfeasance (Look at Russia in the 30s), and disease (Look at the Irish Potato famine and the current avain flu outbreak).
-Currently grocery shelves in Greece are empty due to the default of the country on its debt payments.
-The banks are closed, cash is restricted to $60 a day, and the grocery shelves are empty.
+In 2015 grocery shelves in Greece were empty due to the default of the country on its debt payments.
+The banks were closed, cash was restricted to $60 a day, and the grocery shelves were empty.
 Facing a time like this, I bet most Greeks wish that had the security of 6 months of food storage stocked away.
+Look at what has been happening in Venezuela.
+People are literally starving to death and digging through trash for scraps.
 Major country wide and worldwide collapses can cause food shortages, but by and large they are not the primary reason most people start a food storage plan.
-Regardless of the rationale you choose as to why to store food, the time to get started on it is now.
+Regardless of the rationale you choose as to why to build a food storage supply, the time to get started on it is now.